ibotdotout/nimbl3-rai1s/README.md

 - Provide Oauth 2 Restful JSON API
 - Only first keyword per file to search on <http://google.com> (Simple Version)
 - Search/store result / keyword result page on Google using crawler web page
+- Deploy to Heroku but have some problem with Report!!!

 ### Unfinish
 - Extract large amounts of data from the Google search